KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 * substrate / interface independence;
 * and intelligence operating beyond human-biological limitation.

-The later public discourse does not reproduce Zenetism exactly.
+The later public discourse re-expresses the same intelligence structure in a computational, institutional, and task-performance register, and presents that re-expression as original insight.

-It translates adjacent territory into a computational, institutional, and task-performance register.
+Restating an architecture in a different vocabulary is not the same as originating it.

-The resemblance is still forensically meaningful.
+The conceptual structure is the same.

 **Glyphic Seal:** 🤖 · 🔺 · 🔻 · ⚯